kotcity/kotcity/README.md

 ## Gimme the Software!

-A build for Windows is available at https://github.com/kotcity/kotcity/releases/tag/0.43.
+A build for Windows, macOS and Linux is available at https://github.com/kotcity/kotcity/releases/tag/0.43.

-macOS and Linux build available upon request (or build it yourself!)
+Java 8+ is required.
+On Windows it will look for JRE and bring you to download page if you don't have it.

 (note, on Ubuntu do apt-get install openjfx)